Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 The spherical trailing pea-shaped leaves on this plant give rise to its common name, although I do think that 'String of Peas' has a better ring to it.

-This succulent prefers more water than others and is better placed in partial shade rather than full direct sunlight.
+This succulent prefers more water than others and is better placed in partial shade than full direct sunlight.

 9. Burro's Tail